alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 __R_ADDTASK__->Initialize(true);
 ~~~

-Note that your configuration wagon should depend on the centralized correction task wagon, but your tasks (such as user tasks, user tasks, etc) should depend **only** on the centralized correction task wagon.
+Note that your configuration wagon should depend on the centralized correction task wagon, but your tasks (such as jet
+finders, user tasks, etc) should depend **only** on the centralized correction task wagon.
 They should not depend on your configuration wagon!

 # Configuring Corrections                                       {#configureEMCalCorrections}